eez-open/studio/help/en-US/components/widgets/TextInput.md

 # DESCRIPTION

-The widget is used when we want to enter a text.
+This Widget is used when we want to enter a text.

 # PROPERTIES